RasaHQ/rasa/docs/user-guide/connectors/slack.rst

   rasa run

-Do not forget to handle the actions if this is required by your bot, e.g. using:
+Do not forget to run the action server if this is required by your bot, e.g. using:

 .. code-block:: bash